-Provisional restorations, also called temporaries or “temps,” allow you to “preview” the final result of your cosmetic dental treatment.
+Provisional restorations in Highland Village, TX, also called temporaries or “temps,” allow you to “preview” the final result of your cosmetic dental treatment.
 This allows you to make a more informed decision on how you want the final restoration to look in terms of size, shape, feel, color, and function.

 In addition to being an important part of any smile reconstruction, temporaries also have other functions, including: